Ohio Deferred Compensation

 Medical Coverage, Cost and Enrollment

-OptumRx provides prescription drug benefits for all State of Ohio employees who are enrolled in the Ohio Med PPO plan.
+OptumRx provides prescription drug benefits for all State of Ohio employees who are enrolled in the State of Ohio medical plan..

 OptumRx.com, is a private, secure website designed just for you.
 All of your pharmacy plan information is available 24/7 and kept up-to-date.